Package Torello.HTML

 protected static final java.util.TreeSet<java.lang.String> attributes

-, and it isn't guaranteed to contain every possibly proprietary, alternate, deprecated, or (generally) "invented" HTML attribute.
-Instead, this is a "Best Efforts" approach, and this class offers a good API for modifying these lists to accommodate an ever changingHTML Attribute Space
+This is an internal data-structure that shall contain a list of all Attributes.
+This list was scraped from the sitew3schools.com, and it isn't guaranteed to contain every possible proprietary, alternate, deprecated, or even invented Attributes.
+Instead, this is a "Best Efforts" approach, and this class offers a good API for modifying the list to accomodate any new ideas.

 - Exact Field Declaration Expression: